TutorialsLast Updated Jul 1, 202410 min read

 You may be wondering what the host and the ports are used for in the application RUN command.
 Docker will use the uvicorn as the server and your application entry port.
 The host and the port will ensure that you can access the application outside the container.

-If you wanted to build the image locally to verify that your Dockerfile is working, you can run this command:
+If you want to build the image locally to verify that your Dockerfile is working, you can run this command:

 docker build -t fastapi-app .

-Next, you will need to create a new repository on GitHub, commit and then push all the changes to the repository first.
-Then you can start on the process of deploying your Docker containers to Docker Hub using CircleCI.
+Next, you will need to create a new repository on GitHub, commit and then push all the changes to that repository.
+Then you can start deploying your Docker containers to Docker Hub using CircleCI.

-Using CircleCI to deploy a Docker image to Docker Hub
+Using CI/CD to deploy a Docker image to Docker Hub

 Docker Hub is a repository for Docker images, similar to GitHub.
 It makes it easier to search and share Docker images with other developers.